gmlove/openshift-workshop/README.md

   + Run the build in that slave

-  + The build will simply trigger a build, works just like `oc start-build bc/nodejs-ex`, and then trigger a deployment
+  + For our simple example, the pipeline has two steps: trigger a build(works just like `oc start-build bc/nodejs-ex`), and then trigger a deployment

-### Multi environment management
+### Multiple environment management

 In openshift you define several resources (API Objects) and you can start an environment.
-So multi environment means multi similar resources sets.
-To manage multi environment, you have many options, such as:
+So multi environment means multiple similar resource sets.
+To manage multiple environment, you have many options, such as:

 - Via labels and unique naming within a single project
 - Via distinct projects within a cluster
 - Via distinct clusters

 Consider your situation in your organization and choose one properly.
-We'll try the second one as an example.
+We'll try the second one as an example and create a `sys` region for the application.
 We'll develop a way to share the image created in the project (can be called as dev project).

 - Spend some time thinking about which resources you will need for another environment (ImageStream DeploymentConfig Service Route PersistentVolumeClaim)

-- Tag all the resources to export by
+- Tag all the resources to export

   ```
   oc label dc/mongodb promotion=nodejs-ex